nordinr/git-init-basic/README.md

 To install docker, go to : https://docs.docker.com/desktop/

 ## Running Docker Compose File
-Here are the compose file that was prepared for you to run.
-Be free to ask chatgpt on what it is all about.
+Here are the compose file name `compose.yaml` that was prepared for you to run.
+Be free to ask google/chatgpt on what it is all about.
 Make sure you clone this repo to a directory on your workstation.

 ```yaml
 ---